Digitizing family photos, film reels, and memories.

 Your family archive is a shared history, so why should maintaining it be a solo job?
 Turning archive maintenance into a family activity can be a wonderful way to connect and share stories.
 Ask your siblings to help you identify relatives in old photos, or have your kids help you scan their latest school art projects.
 Engaging family members not only lightens the workload but also enriches the collection with different perspectives and memories.
 You could even host a "scanning party" during a family get-together, making the process of adding new memories a fun and collaborative tradition that everyone can look forward to.

-Refine Your Long-Term Storage Plan
+Revisit Your Long-Term Storage Plan

 Your storage strategy is the foundation of your archive’s longevity.
 For any physical originals you decide to keep, store them in archival-quality, acid-free boxes away from extreme temperatures and humidity.
 For your digital files, the "3-2-1 backup" rule is your best friend: keep at least three copies of your data, on two different types of media, with one copy stored off-site.
 This could mean having your archive on your computer, an external hard drive, and a cloud storage service.
 Regularly review your plan to make sure it’s still working for you and that your chosen storage methods are current and reliable.

-Decide What to Do with the Originals
+What Should You Do with the Originals?

 Once you’ve digitized your memories, you’re faced with a new question: what do you do with the original tapes, photos, and film reels?
 There’s no one-size-fits-all answer.
 Some items, like a grandparent’s wedding album or your baby’s first photo, have immense sentimental value and are worth preserving carefully.
 Others, like blurry duplicates or damaged videotapes, might be taking up unnecessary space.
 The key is to make a thoughtful decision about each item.
 You can safely discard what you no longer need, freeing up physical space while knowing the digital copy is safe and sound in your archive.

-Preserve File Quality Over Time
+How to Maintain File Quality Over Time

 To ensure your digital memories look as good in 50 years as they do today, it’s important to save them in the right format.
 For your master archive, use high-quality, "lossless" file formats like TIFF or PNG for images.
 Unlike JPEGs, these formats don't lose quality each time they're opened and saved.
 While JPEGs are great for sharing online or via email, your core collection should be stored in the highest resolution possible.
 When you use a professional film transfer service, you can trust that your home movies are being converted with quality and longevity in mind, giving you a pristine digital master to preserve.

-Create Easy Ways to Access and Share
+Make Your Archive Easy to Access and Share

 The true joy of a family archive comes from sharing it.
 Make your collection easily accessible to the whole family by using a cloud storage service like Google Drive, Dropbox, or the MemoryCloud account included with your YesVideo order.
 You can create shared folders that everyone can view from their own devices, wherever they are.
 This makes it simple for your cousin to find a photo for a birthday slideshow or for everyone to watch old holiday videos during a virtual family call.
 An accessible archive becomes a dynamic part of your family life, not just a collection of files sitting on a hard drive.

-Plan for New Memories
+Don't Forget to Plan for New Memories

 Your family’s story is constantly unfolding, so your archive should, too.
 Create a simple workflow for adding new memories as they happen.
 This could be as easy as setting a reminder on the first of every month to upload your favorite phone photos from the previous month.
 You can also make it a tradition to digitize your children’s artwork at the end of each school year or to gather photos from everyone after a family vacation.
 By establishing a routine for preserving family photos and videos, you ensure your archive grows with your family and captures the moments that matter most, year after year.